yoprogramo/QRcode_ST7735/README.md

 To use it:

+h2.
+In platform.io:

-* In platform.io: add as dependencies:
+Add as dependencies:

- ** yoprogramo/QRcodeDisplay
+ * yoprogramo/QRcodeDisplay
- ** yoprogramo/QRcode_ST7735
+ * yoprogramo/QRcode_ST7735
- ** adafruit/Adafruit GFX Library
+ * adafruit/Adafruit GFX Library
- ** adafruit/Adafruit ST7735 and ST7789 Library
+ * adafruit/Adafruit ST7735 and ST7789 Library

- * In arduino ide open Library Manager (menu Sketch > Include Library > Manage Libraries…) then install the following libraries:
+ h2.
+In arduino ide

+ Open Library Manager (menu Sketch > Include Library > Manage Libraries…) then install the following libraries:

- ** QRcodeDisplay
+ * QRcodeDisplay
- ** QRcode_ST7735
+ * QRcode_ST7735
- ** Adafruit GFX Library
+ * Adafruit GFX Library
- ** adafruit/Adafruit ST7735 and ST7789 Library
+ * adafruit/Adafruit ST7735 and ST7789 Library

  Creating a QRcode is just as simple as: